jcjollant/gakneeboard/README.md

 * Small indicator below runway is configurable

 # Done
+## 5/13/2024 513
+* You can deselect all options in runway orientation
+* ALL runways mode spills over tile height
+## 5/12/2024 512
 * reduce size of the loading spiner
 * Show airport code in the edit window
 * Test code ??? to fake a loading airport